mordy/node-ari-read/README.md

 **Step 1:**

- After your call starts, create your a `reader` for your channel, pass in the `channel` and `ari`.
-You need exactly one reader per channel.
+ After `ari` begins a new call use the `readerFactory` to create a `read` function for the channel, the factory requires 2 params exactly, the `channel` and `ari` variable.
+You need one `read` per channel.

 *Params*
 - `incoming` the incoming channel